Directed by Peter Bratt

 US, Documentary, 2017, 95 mins., in English and Spanish with English subtitles

-Reservation Form Below *this screening if FULL. wait list only.
+Reservation Form Below *this screening if FULL.
+Reservations and wait list are closed.

 Director in attendance!

 Start time: 11:30am (groups can arrive no earlier than 11am)

 End time: approx. 1:30pm (includes 95 min film and 20 min director Q&A)

 Location: 1219 SW Park Ave. at the Northwest Film Center’s Whitsell Auditorium, inside the Portland Art Museum

 Themes & Subjects: Activism, American Studies, Biography, Racial Justice, Labor Justice, Struggle and Perseverance, Feminism, Immigrant Rights, Women’s Rights

 Synopsis: Dolores Huerta is among the most important, yet least known, activists in American history.
 An equal partner in co-founding the first farm workers unions with Cesar Chavez, her enormous contributions have gone largely unrecognized.
 Dolores tirelessly led the fight for racial and labor justice alongside Chavez, becoming one of the most defiant feminists of the twentieth century.
 At the age of 87, she continues the fight to this day.
 With intimate and unprecedented access to this intensely private mother to 11, the film reveals the raw, personal stakes involved in committing one’s life to social change.